This is a TOML document. title = "TOML Example" [owner] name = "Tom Preston-Werner" dob = 1979-05-27T07:32:00-08:00 # First class dates

 This the approach that JSON took (arguably a good decision) and it's the approach that StrictYAML takes too.

-StrictYAML the library (as opposed to the format) has a validator that uses python’s most popular date/time parsing library although developers are not obliged or even necessarily encouraged to use this.
-StrictYAML parses everything as a string by default and whatever validation occurs later is considered to be outside of its purvue.
+StrictYAML the library (as opposed to the format) has a validator that uses Python's most popular date/time parsing library although developers are not obliged or even necessarily encouraged to use this.
+StrictYAML parses everything as a string by default and whatever validation occurs later is considered to be outside of its purview.

 Like most other markup languages TOML has syntax typing - the writer of the markup decides if, for example, something should be parsed as a number or a string: